jhap1982/giveituruguay/1991/1991-11-19 - Veterans Memorial Auditorium, Columbus, OH, USA/README.md

 ## Setlist

-No Head No Backstage Pass part of
+1. No Head No Backstage Pass part of
-Give It Away
+2. Give It Away
-Nobody Weird Like Me
+3. Nobody Weird Like Me
-Stone Cold Bush
+4. Stone Cold Bush
-Higher Ground
+5. Higher Ground
-SETLIST INCOMPLETE
+<br>**SETLIST INCOMPLETE**

 ## Notes